danielhz/wquery-docs/index.md

   'blazegraph.jar')
 ```

-The override.xml file define a timeout of 60 seconds for query execution.
-And
+The `override.xml` file define a timeout of 60 seconds for query execution.
-the server.properties define the parameters of the execution and properties of
+And the server.properties define the parameters of the execution and properties
-the storage.
-Both configuration files can be found in the code repository of
+of the storage.
+Both configuration files can be found in the code repository
-this experiments.
+of our experiments.

 Blazegraph provides several data storages.
 We use triple stores for
 experiments with n-ary relations, singleton properties and standard